* Better-than-expected German PMI survey helps euro

 By Anirban Nag

-The dollar, buoyed by rising Treasury yields and widening interest rate differentials in its favour, traded just below 11-month peaks against a basket of major currencies, having scaled those highs after minutes of the Federal Reserve’s July meeting, released on Wednesday, sounded slightly hawkish.
+The U.S. dollar, buoyed by rising Treasury yields and widening interest rate differentials in its favour, traded below 11-month peaks against a basket of major currencies, having scaled those highs after minutes of the Federal Reserve’s July meeting, released on Wednesday, sounded slightly hawkish.

 In the euro zone, Germany’s private sector grew for a 16th month running in August, suggesting Europe’s largest economy could expand robustly in the third quarter after it surprisingly contracted in the second.